egXcoder/Study-Repository/database/parts/internals.md

 ## I/O (Input/Output)

-An I/O is one read/write operation between disk and memory.
-Disk I/O is expensive, so databases aim to: Minimize how many pages they read and Reuse pages already in memory (via caching).
-A single I/O usually fetches multiple rows at once (the whole page).
+- An I/O is one read/write operation between disk and memory.
+- Disk I/O is expensive, so databases aim to: Minimize how many pages they read and Reuse pages already in memory (via caching).
+- A single I/O usually fetches multiple pages at once. thats why clustering table where data is stored physically sequential is favoured

 ## Clustered Table
 - table’s data itself is physically stored in the order of the index. (usually the primary key).